RSBuddy/osbuddy-community/README.md

 -Xmx512m
 ```

+For program arguments use ```-vvv``` to set the slf4j logging level to ALL.

+Select use classpath of module: com.rsbuddy.osrs.example.main

-Your classpath and resources directories may differ depending on how you are building your code.
+Your -Dplugin-classpath and -Dplugin-resources directories may differ depending on how you are building your code.

 ## Contributions
 We will accept merge requests for contributions that match the permissive [LICENSE](https://github.com/rsbuddy/osbuddy-community/LICENSE) used in this repository.
 Further guidelines that will be made available here shortly.